bilalahmed1905/RSSFeedAggregator/README.md

 You can add multiple channels and see which ones you have subscribed to.

+When you add a new channel, click the refresh button to load the articles from that channel.

 This project is under the **Creative Commons Zero v1.0 Universal**